Kanana-Mwenda/pik-cha/README.md

 # pik-cha
 Pik-Cha is an image editing app that enables users to upload, transform and retrieve images in various formats.
-Inspired by Cloudinary, this service provides a comprehensive set of image manipulation features with secure user authentication.
+It supports essential editing features like crop, resize, rotate, flip, filters, watermarking and even automatic background removal — all in a clean React interface with secure user authentication.

 ## Features